PHNX-MOD/Machine_Learning_sport_Model/README.md

 ## About
 The aim is to create a machine-learning model using Python and R with front-end access using Shiny and Django frameworks.
+The overarching goal is to create a predictive model capable of unveiling the intricate relationship between various game-related features and the elusive outcomes of basketball matches.
+In pursuit of this objective, the algorithm is meticulously crafted using two of the most potent programming languages in data science and analysis, Python and R.

+The algorithm's reach extends beyond its technical prowess, as it offers seamless access through both Shiny and Django frameworks, providing a user-friendly front-end interface that empowers enthusiasts, analysts, and decision-makers to harness the insights buried within the data.

+As an initial step, the project delves into the rich repository of NCAA basketball data, serving as the foundation for an in-depth exploratory data analysis.
+This analysis not only unravels the intricacies of NCAA basketball but also lays the groundwork for the subsequent stages of model development and refinement.

 ## working files